The Senate gun bill would close the 'boyfriend loophole.' Here's what that means

 "Because we spend all this time dating, it doesn't mean that violence doesn't happen," Zeoli told Morning Edition's A Martínez.
 "It still happens, but the dating partners right now aren't covered by the federal restriction."

-A wide body of research on intimate partner violence bears that out.
-Nearly half of female homicide victims are killed by a current or former male intimate partner, according to a 2017 Centers for Disease Control and Prevention report.
-But about half of the intimate partner homicides in the U.S. are perpetrated by an unmarried partner, a 2018 study found.
+More than a thousand women are killed by intimate partners every year in the United States, based on FBI and CDC data, and about half of the intimate partner homicides in the U.S. are perpetrated by an unmarried partner, a 2018 study found.

 The bill would close the loophole, but add a caveat